mozilla/anodejsholidayseason/fully_loaded_node.md

       });
     }

-The key point usage of an asynchronous API in NodeJS does not necessarily yield an application that can use multiple processors.
+The key point is usage of an asynchronous API in NodeJS does not necessarily yield an application that can use multiple processors.

 ### Approach 3: Do it Asynchronously with Threaded Libraries!